 - Is there a business valuation involved in your settlement agreement?

 The preparation of a business valuation is a lengthy and expensive process.
 Valuation reports can exceed one hundred pages in length and can be very difficult for even seasoned professionals to understand.
-The coronavirus pandemic may have substantially impacted business values.
 For any business that has been appraised as part of the settlement process, you should feel confident your advisor can review the appraiser’s valuation report and provide insights that may answer questions such as:

 - Is the appraiser a qualified professional with experience and valuation credentials?